haidershah/android-stopwatch/README.md

-# droid-stopwatch

-An implementation of a Stopwatch using Kotlin Coroutines.
+## Description

+A Stopwatch implementation.

+## Motivation

+To get familiar with Kotlin Coroutines.